piotrowskiadam/souffleur/souffleur_chrome/README.md

 ![Souffleur Logo](icons/icon128.png)

-A Chrome extension for managing and quickly accessing prompts for Large Language Models with a MacOS Spotlight-like interface.
+A Chrome extension for managing, importing, exporting, and quickly accessing prompts for Large Language Models with a MacOS Spotlight-like interface.
 (Uses Manifest V3).

 ## Features